-As your goal is to set up an advanced VPN connection on macOS, I suggest that you first read our article on how to install a VPN on Mac. `You will learn what are the available VPN options on macOS.
+As your goal is to set up an advanced VPN connection on macOS (Mac OS X), I suggest that you first read our article on how to install a VPN on Mac. `You will learn what the available VPN options on macOS are.

 Why use split tunneling on Mac?

 Simply put, split tunneling allows you to control VPN traffic.
-Thus, you may let specific applications connect to the Internet using the VPN tunnel while allowing other apps to access the Internet directly.
+Thus, you may let specific applications connect to the Internet using the VPN tunnel while allowing other apps to directly access the Internet.

-Split tunneling is very convenient on Mac (as well as on other operating systems) for unblocking streaming channels or downloading torrents securely.
+Split tunneling is very convenient on Apple Mac (as well as on other operating systems, Windows, Android, Linux, iOS) for unblocking streaming channels or downloading torrents securely.
 You may obtain the perfect balance between security/privacy/anonymity and speed, and use VPN only for precise apps or websites.